ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 All section headings are to be using levels 2 to 5 headings.

-Section headings are to use title case and should **never** contain styles nor links.
+Section headings are to use sentence case and should **never** contain styles nor links.
 In addition to this, section headings should never skip a heading level (e.g. don't go from a level 2 heading to a level 4 heading).

 Unlike titles, section headings can have small icons.